alextav2006/slack-llm-bot/README.md

-# AI-Powered Slack Bot with Google Calendar Integration
+# AI-Powered Slack Bot with Google Calendar/Gmail Integration

 ## Overview
 This project implements an AI-powered Slack bot using **n8n** that interprets natural language messages, extracts appointments, checks availability, and automatically schedules them in **Google Calendar**.
 The workflow is designed to handle **time zones**, **busy slots**, and **invalid past dates**, ensuring reliable scheduling for international teams.